A Word from Bob

 “Since sinners are not consistent, and have what is from their point of view an old man within them they can engage in science and in the general interpretation of the created universe and bring to light much truth.
 He can discover that which is true and usable for the Christian” (A Christian Theory of Knowledge, 294).

 Like Calvin before him, Van Til goes far beyond an abstract doctrine of common grace.
-He moves to specific application—covenant keepers/Christians make use of truth brought to light by covenant breakers/non-Christians—in science, in psychology, in culture…
+He moves to specific application—covenant keepers/Christians can and must make use of truth brought to light by covenant breakers/non-Christians—in science, in psychology, in culture…

 Biblical counselor, Jared Poulton, who wrote his Ph.D. dissertation on Van Til, notes several specific psychology-related contributions that Van Til commended.
 I’m sharing these, with Jared’s permission, from a larger section of material that Jared recently posted on Twitter/X.